SyedGH/CML_GenAI-Labs/README.md

 :pencil2: CML can host models and expose them via standard API mechanism, with authorization available out-of-the-box.
 Hosting models internally not only protects enterprise IP, but also allows for application of precise fine-tuning approaches and substantial savings on inference costs over time.

-## 8. Launch Final Application with Multi UseCase (Hosted Model & VectorDB, Local Model & Vector DB)
+## 8. Launch Final Application with Multi UseCase.

 We are now going to put all the pieces together into a final application that allows for model selection (internal vs external) and a vector DB selection (internal or external).
 This expemplifies the flexibility of LLM apps built with CML.